Working with fields

 Serializing BigInt

-Prisma returns records as plain JavaScript objects.
+Prisma Client returns records as plain JavaScript objects.
 If you attempt to use JSON.stringify on an object that includes a BigInt field, you will see the following error:

 Do not know how to serialize a BigInt